hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_partitioning/partitioning.md

 * **Advanced Elasticsearch indexing is not partition optimized**: The results are correctly partitioned, but the extended indexing is not optimized to account for partitions.

-* **Subscriptions are partition aware**: Subscriptions can be placed on any partition and subscribers will receive deliveries for matching resources from the same partition.
+* **Subscriptions are partition aware**: Subscriptions can be placed on any partition and will deliver matching resources from the same partition.